Canev001/GWlensing_NSmasses/README.md

 ## Credit

-If you use the data, please cite:
+This mock data is released under a CC-BY 4.0 license: https://creativecommons.org/licenses/by/4.0/ If you use the data, please cite:

   ```sh
  @article{Canevarolo:2024muf,